If you didn't tune in the first hour, and we're pushing back the frontiers of ignorance.

 That's why people like me are calling you.

-But see, there's there's the problem.
+But see, there's the problem.

-imposed by government, and they do this uh in order to do something good to somebody over there, you know, have high taxes.
+And they do this in order to do something good to somebody over there.

-Now that reminds me of a Negro play.
+Now, that reminds me of a Negro play.

-It was written by Marcus Cook Connolly, and it was called Green Pastures.
+It was written by Marcus Cook Connolly.

-Somewhere in the play, God says to the angel Gabriel, every time I pass this one miracle, I has to pass four or five more to get up catch up with it.
+Somewhere in the play, God says to the angel Gabriel, every time I pass this one miracle, I has to pass four or five more to get up, catch up with it.

 That's what the government's doing.

-That is, the government is creating miracles by imposing all these uh regulations on American business, instead of American businesses fighting these regulations, tooth and nail, they say, Well, government, since you screwed me, make me whole by screwing somebody else.
+Instead of American businesses fighting these regulations tooth and nail, they say, well, government, since you screwed me, make me whole by screwing somebody else.

 And that's not the way to do it.

-I said, Congress, you ought to get out of the miracle business and leave miracles up to the good Lord.
+And so, matter of fact, I've told Congress, you can read testimony, I said, Congress, you ought to get out of the miracle business and leave miracles up to the good Lord.

 We'll be back with your calls after this.

-I know you folks calling in don't like free markets, but uh we're going to talk about cheaper health care.
+I know you folks calling in don't like free markets, but we're going to talk about cheaper health care.

 I wonder how many jobs will be lost through cheaper health care, whether France will take over.